 There are plenty of ways to include organ meats in one’s diet, and you will be delighted to hear that they are much cheaper than the regular lean cuts of meat that you will find in a supermarket.

-Kidneys are just as delicious as liver, but with a more meaty flavour.
-Make sure to watch a tutorial on how to trim the fat from the kidneys before cooking them as this is tough and shouldn’t be eaten.
-They are best cooked when seared, and I recommend looking up a preparation recipe.
+Kidneys are just as delicious as liver, but with a more familiar “meaty” flavour.
+Most people trim the hard fat from the kidney cores before cooking them as this is tough.
+They are best cooked when seared, I recommend looking up a traditional recipe!

 Apart from that, there are many ways to include other organ meats in one’s diet!
 A fairly traditional dish in England is stuffed heart, and it’s actually not bad!